healeycodes/roll-your-own-analytics/README.md

 *Keep track of unique visitors, page views, referrals, time spent per page, bounce rate and more!*

 Users are tracked via a minified and Babel-transpiled script.
-Simply add the follow code block on all the pages you want to track.
+Add the follow code block on all the pages you want to track.

 ```javascript
 <script id='ryoa'>